rhinestonewtf/erc4337-validation/README.md

 For feature or change requests, feel free to open a PR, start a discussion or get in touch with us.

-For guidance on how to create PRs, see the [CONTRIBUTING](./CONTRIBUTING.md) guide.

 ## Credits

 - [Dror](https://github.com/drortirosh): For the implementation approach and an initial prototype